Conservative New Democracy party wins landslide victory in Greek elections for second 4-year term

 “This crucial election is not only determining who will govern the country, it is determining our lives for the next four years, it is determining the quality of our democracy,” Tsipras said.
 “It is determining whether we will have an unchecked government or a strong opposition.
 This role can only be played by Syriza.”

 The strategy, so far, has worked.
-New Democracy routed left-wing opponents in May, crucially winning Socialist strongholds on the island of Crete and lower-income areas surrounding Athens, some for the first time.
+New Democracy routed Syriza in May, crucially winning Socialist strongholds on the island of Crete and lower-income areas surrounding Athens, some for the first time.

-“We are voting so people can have a stable government for the next four years,” Mitsotakis said after voting in northern Athens Sunday.
-“I am sure that Greeks will vote with maturity for their personal prosperity and the country’s stability.”

 Despite scandals that hit the Mitsotakis government late in its term, including revelations of wiretapping targeting senior politicians and journalists, and a deadly Feb.
 28 train crash that exposed poor safety measures in public transport, voters appear happy to return to power a prime minister who delivered economic growth and lowered unemployment.